To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 When a patient asks her about starting a birth control regimen, Dr. Bennett says the process always begins with an honest discussion.

-"I think it's really important to have a conversation about goals and things people feel uncomfortable with or more comfortable with and tailor that contraceptive choice based on those goals and preferences that a particular patient has," she says.
+"I think it's really important to have a conversation about goals and things people feel uncomfortable with or more comfortable with and tailor that contraceptive choice based on those goals and preferences that a particular patient has," she said.
 "One of the really great things about contraception now is that we have a huge range of choices.
 So there's almost always a right choice for every woman."

 What should you think about when choosing a birth control method